openlab-at-city-tech/openlab/wp-content/plugins/folders/readme.txt

 == Installation ==

-Step 1: Download and install the Folders plugin.
+Step 1: Download, install and activate the Folders plugin

-Step 2: In the “Folder Settings” menu, select which post type you want folders to be used with.
+Step 2: In the “Folder Settings” menu, select if you want Folders to appear in your media library, pages, posts or any custom post

-Step 3: Add new folders for your post type.
+Step 3: Create new folders and drag & drop elements into your new folders

 == Frequently Asked Questions ==